vernaillen/vernaillen.dev.old/content/contact.md

 hideGitHub: true
 ---

+The best way to reach me is to send a WhatsApp message: :WhatsAppLink{nr=+32473344656}

-You can leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other social platform:
+Or you can leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other social platform:

 :SocialIcons